 Subscribers to your channel will get a push notification on their mobile device when you post a new video, but it’s also important to post a bespoke update on your channel home page to showcase the new content.
 And of course you can share the link on your other social media networks such as Facebook and Twitter.

 In addition, make sure you’re displaying your YouTube videos on your own website by embedding them in the relevant sections of the site.
 Search engines can’t index audio-visual content currently, so include a text description of the video on your website, or consider providing a full transcript, particularly for interviews.

 Finally, consider scheduling.
 Even if you’ve saved on resource by shooting 20 videos at once, consider uploading one or two a week, rather than bulk uploading everything.
 That means you’re not overloading your channels with promotions all at once, and people will start to expect content from you on specific days, building a regular viewing habit.
 Although streaming services such as Netflix and Amazon Prime have encouraged more and more of us to binge-watch an entire TV series in a single weekend, it’s better to build up your content catalogue on YouTube over time.

 4. Keep experimenting and improving your YouTube videos

 Finally, it’s important to maintain a consistent video production effort over time, just as with any content marketing strategy.
 While it’s possible to have an amazing break out success with a single video, such as ‘First Kiss‘, which has had over 100 million views and drove awareness of The Wren Studio, it didn’t translate to sales immediately.

-Compare that to the success of Joseph Garrett, an English YouTuber who uploads new videogame content every day for children, and who currently has over 8 million subscribers, and over 6 billion views since 2011.
+Compare that to the success of Joseph Garrett, an English YouTuber who uploads new videogame content every day for children, and who currently has over 10 million subscribers, and nearly 7 billion views since 2011.
 Most parents will attest to the power he has over a global army of children addicted to ‘Stampy Cat’, with an estimated advertising revenue of £40,000+ per month.